Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Introduction

 In the depicted context, no prior work has analyzed the performance of RIS-assisted Cell-Free Massive MIMO systems in the presence of spatially-correlated channels.
-In this work, motivated by these considerations, we introduce an analytical framework for analyzing and optimizing the uplink and downlink transmission of RIS-assisted Cell-Free Massive MIMO systems under spatially correlated channels and in the presence of direct links subject to the presence of blockages.
+In this work, motivated by these considerations, we introduce an analytical framework for analyzing and optimizing the uplink and downlink transmissions of RIS-assisted Cell-Free Massive MIMO systems under spatially correlated channels and in the presence of direct links subject to the presence of blockages.
 In particular, the main contributions made by this paper can be summarized as follows: \begin{itemize} \item We consider an RIS-assisted Cell-Free Massive MIMO under spatially correlated channels.
 All APs estimate the instantaneous channels in the uplink pilot training phase.
 We exploit a channel estimation scheme that estimates the aggregated channels including both the direct and indirect links, instead of every individual channel coefficient as in previous works \cite{bashar2020performance,wei2021channel}.
 For generality, the pilot contamination is assumed to originate from an arbitrary pilot reuse pattern. \item We analytically show that, even by using a low complexity MR technique, the non-coherent interference, small-scale fading effects, and additive noise are averaged out when the number of APs and RIS elements increases.
 The received signal includes, hence, only the desired signal and the coherent interference.
-Besides, the indirect links become dominant if the number of phase shifts increases. \item We derive a closed-form expression of the net throughput for both the uplink and downlink data transmissions.
+In addition, we show that the indirect links become dominant if the number of engineered scattering elements of the RIS increases. \item We derive a closed-form expression of the net throughput for both the uplink and downlink data transmissions.
 The impact of the array gain, coherent joint transmission, channel estimation errors, pilot contamination, spatial correlation, and phase shifts of the RIS, which determine the system performance, are explicitly observable in the obtained analytical expressions. \item With the aid of numerical simulations, we verify the effectiveness of the proposed channel estimation scheme and the accuracy of the closed-form expressions of the net throughput.
-The obtained numerical results show that the use of RISs enhance the net throughput per user significantly, especially when the direct links are blocked with high probability. \end{itemize} The rest of this paper is organized as follows: Section~\ref{Sec:SysModel} presents the system model, the channel model, and the channel estimation protocol.
-The uplink data transmission protocol and the asymptotic analysis by assuming a very large number of APs and phase shifts of the RIS are discussed in Section~\ref{Sec:UL}.
+The obtained numerical results show that the use of RISs significantly enhances the net throughput per user, especially when the direct links are blocked with high probability. \end{itemize} The rest of this paper is organized as follows: Section~\ref{Sec:SysModel} presents the system model, the channel model, and the channel estimation protocol.
+The uplink data transmission protocol and the asymptotic analysis by assuming a very large number of APs and engineered scattering elements at the RIS are discussed in Section~\ref{Sec:UL}.
 A similar analysis for the downlink data transmission is reported in Section~\ref{Sec:Downlink}.
 Finally, Section~\ref{Sec:NumRes} illustrates several numerical results, while the main conclusions are drawn in Section~\ref{Sec:Conclusion}.